hathibelagal-dev/instantpolyglot/docs/eng/Levantine_Arabic.md

-Here's a detailed text about Levantine Arabic, following your guidelines:

 # Levantine Arabic

 Levantine Arabic (اللهجة الشامية, al-lahja ash-shāmiyya) is a group of vernacular Arabic dialects spoken in the Levant region, which includes Syria, Lebanon, Jordan, Palestine, and Israel.
 It's one of the most widely understood Arabic dialects due to its prevalence in Arab media and entertainment.
 While not a standardized language, Levantine Arabic shares many features across its subregions, with some variations in vocabulary and pronunciation.